Dakota Wesleyan University

-Dakota Wesleyan University (DWU) is a private Methodist university in Mitchell, South Dakota.
+Dakota Wesleyan University (DWU) is a private Methodist university in Mitchell, South Dakota, United States.
 It was founded in 1885 and is affiliated with the United Methodist Church.
 The student body averages slightly fewer than 800 students.
 The campus of the university is listed on the National Register of Historic Places.

 History

 In 1883, a small band of Methodist settlers meeting in the Dakota Territory secured a charter to found the college as Dakota University.
 These pioneers were driven to "build a college of stone while living in houses of sod," and had deep religious convictions about the education and future of their children.
 They envisioned an institution that epitomized the highest in Christian thought and deed, and so adopted the motto, "Sacrifice or Service".
 This is symbolized in the collegiate seal of the altar, the ox, and the plow.

 On October 14, 1904, the institution assumed its present name of Dakota Wesleyan University.

 By 1920, Dakota Wesleyan University was the largest independent college in the state, with an enrollment of more than 300.
 The Great Depression, which hit the prairie harder than any region in the nation, evoked a regionally sensitive response from Dakota Wesleyan.
 The university accepted many students who had few or no resources, with farm produce being accepted for tuition, and personnel took severe cuts in pay to educate those with no other options.
 The university, which was sustained by the Methodist church as in earlier days, gave teachers housing in Graham Hall and coupons to purchase merchandise in town.